CodeCrafterX9/Task-Calendar-App/README.md

-# 📅 TaskCalendar App
+# 📅 TaskCalendar

-> A lightweight desktop planner to schedule your tasks, write notes, track completion, and reflect on your productivity.
+> A lightweight desktop planner for scheduling tasks, writing notes, tracking completion, and reflecting on your productivity.

-TaskCalendar is a simple Windows desktop productivity app built with **Python and Tkinter**.
+**TaskCalendar** is a simple Windows desktop productivity app built with **Python and Tkinter**.

-It helps you answer:
+It helps you answer everyday planning questions:

 - What am I working on today?
 - What task is scheduled for this time?
 - What did I plan for a particular date?
-- Did I complete my tasks?
+- Which tasks did I complete?
 - How productive did I feel today?

+---

-### 🔐 Your Data Stays Local
+## 🔐 Your Data Stays Local

+TaskCalendar follows a **local-first approach**.

 Your tasks, notes, schedules, and productivity data are stored **locally on your computer**.

-Your data is **not uploaded to any online server or cloud service** by the app, giving you greater control and privacy over your personal information.
+The app does not upload your personal data to any online server or cloud service.

+**No account.**
+**No cloud storage.**
+**No online dependency.**

+You stay in control of your data.

 ---